 As a driver, you are responsible for making sure your family and other passengers are safe on the road.
 This means it is all the more imperative to drive defensively.
 But if you or a loved one has been injured and would like to talk with one of our experienced Houston injury lawyers, you should contact Kirk Law Firm, PLLC, right away.

 We have represented numerous automobile accident victims and their families in personal injury lawsuits in Texas – we know what it takes to obtain justice and fair compensation on our client’s behalf.
-Call us at 713-929-2670 or drop us a message online to request a free case evaluation.
+Contact us to request a free case evaluation.